 Content Marketing is the creation and publishing of content to inform, acquire, and retain customers.
 Examples of content marketing include blogs, eBook, and white papers.
 Social media can be used as a content distribution network to fuel your content marketing.

 42) Increase Blog Traffic

-Social media drives 31% of all website traffic.
+Social media drives over 31% of all website traffic.
 When leveraging social media channels as a content distribution network, you can deliver hundreds and thousands of traffic to your blog.
 All you have to do is connect your content with relevant readers.
 And because you are already developing a strong following of relevant people on social media, great content will easily drive traffic from social media to your blog post.

 43) Make Your Content Go Viral